vipulnaik/diet-exercise-health/notes/2023-09-27-dental-cleaning.md

 I'm planning to consciously brush the inside of both cheeks as well as the roof of my mouth with my morning round of brushing.
 This is based on the hygienist's feedback regarding buildup in the cheek area.

+### Jaw tightening and teeth grinding

+I had told the hyigenist that I don't grind my teeth, and I think this is overall a correct assessment.
+However, while in bed early the next morning, I noticed a tendency to clench my jaw occasionally in that sleepy state.
+So I think I should be a bit more careful about this.
+This might also connect with some of the issues observed in [December 2018 with head, neck, jaw, and tooth pain](2018-12-head-neck-jaw-tooth-pain.md).

 ### Actions related to gum recession